 Knowing multiplication facts help students see the patterns and relationships between numbers that are needed to be successful in other areas of math!
 Division, renaming fractions, and balancing equations are just a few examples where being able to recall facts quickly and correctly are extremely helpful!

 So what do you do as a teacher or a parent of upper elementary or older students who have not mastered the multiplication facts?
+Here are 7 tips to help make multiplication practice less stressful!

 - Meet them where they are!
 Find out what they know and celebrate that!
 You can use fast fact sheets found online like this, or quiz them with flash cards.
 I recommend recording what they know on a chart or form and then using this information to give positive reinforcement for facts they know and to identify facts still to work on.